 - When ready to use the dough, let it sit on the counter for about 10 minutes to warm up a bit.
 If you’re making a double crust pie, I like to roll out the bottom crust and let it sit in the fridge chilling while I roll out the top crust.

 - To make things easier, roll the dough out on a floured piece of parchment paper using a floured rolling pin.
 It will likely be very crumbly at first but work it with your hands a few times so that it’s pliable and easy to roll out.
 Roll it out so that it will fit in your pie dish with about 1/2 an inch hanging over.
-Place it in your greased pie dish and proceed with your pie recipe!
+Place it in your greased pie dish (a standard 9″ pie dish is perfect) and proceed with your pie recipe!

 *I have never tried this with any other kind of flour.
 If you would like to make it gluten free, the only thing I can suggest for this recipe is to simply use a gluten free 1-1 flour.

 *I like to dice the butter and then place it in the freeze for a few minutes while I prep the rest of the ingredients.